na-na-hi/renget/archive/5cxcb3.md

 “I want to help my friends,” he said bluntly.

 How could he explain his tangled motivations?
 He thought back to the start.
 Ever since manifesting Gigan, his worldview had been irrevocably shaped by the construct's presence.
-Its senses and instincts blended seamlessly with his own, especially now their bond was stronger.
+Its senses and instincts blended seamlessly with his own, especially now that their bond was stronger.
 But that innate connection made it hard to distinguish where Inigo ended and Gigan began.
 Who was he without the dragon's moral compass steering him?
 Did he have any untainted memories at all?
 He needed to know.

 "I guess..." he continued slowly.
 "Having Gigan with me all the time, I've never gotten the chance to just be myself.
 There's always this other entity influencing me, even if it's benevolent."